 What benefits can I expect?

-Who isn’t?
+If you were looking for “more revenue” as an answer, you’re in luck.
 The sky is the limit with an affiliate program.
 As long as you have the inventory to support continued growth and make good decisions on building affiliate relationships, your profits will continue to grow.
 All you have to do is scale your business to turn that single dollar into thousands and those thousands into millions.
 Many successful affiliate programs are bringing in ~$85K in profit within the first year, but depending on the offer (product/service), it can scale much more quickly.

 This all sounds good, but what tools will I need?